-EARTH 110-0 Exploration of the Solar System Origin of the solar system; accretion and differentiation of planets and satellites; early history of the moon; missions and discoveries; exoplanets and the search for life in our solar system and beyond.
-Lectures and discussion or lab.
+EARTH 110-0 Exploration of the Solar System Origin of the solar system; accretion and differentiation of planets and satellites; missions and discoveries; exoplanets and the search for life in our solar system and beyond.
+Lectures, discussion, lab.

 EARTH 111-0 Human Dimensions of Global Change Natural and human causes of climate and environmental changes on land, in waters, and in the atmosphere.
 The earth system on long and short timescales.
 Lectures and discussion.

 EARTH 114-0 Evolution and the Scientific Method Review of evolutionary theory and its scientific, philosophical, social, and religious impacts.
 Lectures and tutorials.